 Stern is a 95-year-old Holocaust survivor from Poland.
 He survived two ghettos, nine concentration camps and two death marches.
-Heitfeld is a 31-year-old German graduate student at UC Berkeley.
+Heitfeld is a 31-year-old German graduate student in Berkeley.

 But it's not just the six-decade age gap that sets these roomies apart.

 "My grandparents were Nazis," Heitfeld said.
 "They were very active.
 They were really into the system."

 But her parents felt differently.
 They raised her to ask questions about what responsibility non-Jewish Germans had for the Holocaust and to continue to keep this part of German history alive.

 "My grandparents' generation is not there anymore, so how do you keep memory alive?
 What is important to be preserved?
 How is it supposed to be remembered?" she said.
 "I found that very meaningful.
 I suddenly realized this generation, the survivors, are still around, and how can I say I have nothing to do if I can contribute something?"